zhibinz2/zhibinz2.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+# title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Good to see you here!
+I'm still working on the webpages."
 author_profile: true
 redirect_from:
   - /about/